Nicolaslev/KucoinTradingBot/README.md

 # KucoinTradingBot

+This BOT uses an algorythm called "The Bank" because it does 100% the contrary to what the market is doing.
+It will buy when it's falling and will sell when price will rise.
+The BOT will compare the value in cryto vs the value in USDT and then buy or sell accordingly.
+You can run multiple instances for several coins at the same time and the USDT will be split accordingly.
+EX : Trade 3 crypto, USDT = 1/4 of the total value.
+Trade 4 Crypto and USDT will be 20% of the total value.

+It is not recommanded to CANCEL ALL orders unless there is a lot of cash in orders for USDT.

 Kucoin Trading Bot - Program and configurations

 The majority of people would think that having a bias for a crypto vs a cash position would give a bigger positive return.
 However, the Robot-trader automatically modifies the proportion by 1% to keep the value of the portfolio at the same ratio and thus take advantage of the volatility (% of average change in the action).